yogthos/Selmer/README.md

 ### \*\*Important\*\*

 When rendering files Selmer will cache the compiled template.
-A recompile will be triggered if the last modified timestamp of the files changes.
+A recompile will be triggered if the last modified timestamp of the file changes.
+Note that changes in files referenced by the template **will not** trigger a recompile.
+This means that if your template extends or includes other templates you must touch the file that's being rendered for changes to take effect.

 Alternatively you can turn caching on and off using `(selmer.parser/cache-on!)` and `(selmer.parser/cache-off!)` respectively.

 By default the templates are located relative to the `ClassLoader` URL.
 If you'd like to set a custom location for the